This is a once-planned service area on the M18. For the existing services at J5, see Doncaster (North).

 Emergency access would have been provided through Mill Hill Road, which was bisected by the motorway.
 The services include a subway under the motorway, again to reduce the impact and costs of a bridge, this and the sliproads are the only parts of the services which were built.

+Following the failure of Hensall, it was suggested Hatfield be built immediately.
 A 1976 government report suggested these services would be open by 1979, there is then talk of them happening throughout the 1980s but developers never showed any interest in them.
+A 1990 document suggested they would be open in 1992.
+Plans have varied in scale: some suggesting only fuel needed to be provided, others proposing a large site.

 After the government allowed operators to suggest potential sites for services in 1992, Pavilion decided the M18 would be a viable spot for a motorway service area.
 Rather than building it here they chose a site one mile to the north at J5, where only one set of facilities would be needed and it can serve the M180 as well as the M18.